The Lot Valley cycle route V86

-Signposted route from 160 km, the Lot Valley Cycle Route connects Cahors (Lot) to Aiguillon (Lot-et-Garonne), following the Lot river through vineyards, orchards and preserved landscapes.
+Signposted route from 210 km, the Lot Valley Cycle Route links Cajarc (Lot) to Aiguillon (Lot-et-Garonne), following the Lot River through vineyards, orchards and preserved landscapes.
 For lovers of cycling or cycling, the Véloroute - Vallée du Lot (V86) is the ideal way to discover the city of art and history of Cahors and its vineyards, medieval villages, fortified towns and characteristic landscapes shaped by the river.

 The Véloroute map is available in downloadable version or in hard copy at our tourist information offices.
 Mainly using low-traffic roads, the cycle route is designed to provide maximum comfort to cyclists.
 Be careful though, because this is a route shared with cars.
 Stay vigilant and obey the highway code!

 Among the emblematic places, Cahors of course.
-Seat of the Bishops, spectacular with its 12th century cathedral, punctuating the Way of Santiago de Compostela and as such giving it the label of UNESCO World Heritage.
-Majestic also with the Pont Valentré, a remarkable bridge in France.
-And then all those medieval and ancient gems, so beautifully preserved.
+Seat of the Bishops, spectacular with its 12th century cathedral, punctuating the Way of Saint James of Compostela and giving it the label of Unesco World Heritage.
+Majestic also with the Valentré Bridge, remarkable bridge in France.
+And then all these medieval and ancient jewels, so magnificently preserved, to discover during a visit of Cahors.

 Albas

-Village perched above the Lot, Albas is part of the castra acquired by the bishop of Cahors in the 13th century, in its conquest of the Lot valley.
+Village perched above the Lot, Albas is part of the castra acquired by the bishop of Cahors in the 13th century, in his conquest of the Lot valley.

-At the top of the rocky outcrop, the remains of the episcopal castle (current town hall) and the imposing 19th century neo-Romanesque church rub shoulders.
+At the top of the rocky spur, the remains of the episcopal castle (current town hall) and the imposing neo-Romanesque church from the 19th century stand side by side.
 The village then extends to the edges of the D8, marking the limits of the medieval town.

 Along rue de la Carrière, winegrowers' houses with cellars, characteristic of Quercy rural architecture, have been preserved.
 The street extends to the banks of the river, location of the old trading port.